openconfig/featureprofiles/feature/security/gnsi/certz/server_certificate_rotation/README.md

 Perform these negative tests:

-Test that a server certificate can be rotated by using the gNSI certz api if the certificate is requested without the device generated CSR, expect a failure because the certificate loaded is not signed by a trusted CA.
+Test that a server certificate can be rotated by using the gNSI certz Rotate() api if the certificate is requested without the device generated CSR, expect a failure because the certificate loaded is not signed by a trusted CA.

 Perform this test with both the RSA and ECDSA types.